JuliaSIMD/LoopVectorization.jl/README.md

 ## Warning

 Misusing LoopVectorization can have [serious consequences](http://catb.org/jargon/html/N/nasal-demons.html).
 Like `@inbounds`, misusing it can lead to segfaults and memory corruption.
-We expect that any time you use the `@avx` macro with a given block of code that you:
+We expect that any time you use the `@turbo` macro with a given block of code that you:
-1. Are not indexing an array out of bounds. `@avx` does not perform any bounds checking.
+1. Are not indexing an array out of bounds. `@turbo` does not perform any bounds checking.
 2. Are not iterating over an empty collection.
 Iterating over an empty loop such as `for i ∈ eachindex(Float64[])` is undefined behavior, and will likely result in the out of bounds memory accesses.
 Ensure that loops behave correctly.
-3. Are not relying on a specific execution order. `@avx` can and will re-order operations and loops inside its scope, so the correctness cannot depend on a particular order.
-You cannot implement `cumsum` with `@avx`.
+3. Are not relying on a specific execution order. `@turbo` can and will re-order operations and loops inside its scope, so the correctness cannot depend on a particular order.
+You cannot implement `cumsum` with `@turbo`.
 4. Are not using multiple loops at the same level in nested loops.

 ## Usage

-This library provides the `@avx` macro, which may be used to prefix a `for` loop or broadcast statement.
+This library provides the `@turbo` macro, which may be used to prefix a `for` loop or broadcast statement.
 It then tries to vectorize the loop to improve runtime performance.

 The macro assumes that loop iterations can be reordered.
 It also currently supports simple nested loops, where loop bounds of inner loops are constant across iterations of the outer loop, and only a single loop at each level of loop nest.
 These limitations should be removed in a future version.